 Precordial Doppler Monitoring

-- Visual display of Doppler velocity waveforms assists with optimal probe positioning
+• Visual Guidance: Doppler velocity waveforms assist in precise probe positioning

-- Compact in size and with roll-cart or standard rail clamp to minimise impact in the operating theatre environment
+• Compact Design: Available with roll-cart or rail clamp to minimize footprint in the operating theatre

 .